 Rice and dried legumes like chickpeas are staples in Turkish cuisine and are some of the most popular Turkish ingredients.
 Go ahead and try Turkish rice pilaf with chicken and chickpeas for a simple, delicious meal all in one pot.

-- Add the chick peas, chicken broth, water and spices.
+Add the chickpeas, chicken broth, water, salt and pepper.
 Bring the liquid to a boil, then reduce the heat and cover.
 Let the rice simmer very gently on low heat until all the liquid is absorbed.

 Turn off the heat.
 Open the top of the pan and arrange the chicken pieces over the top of the cooked rice.
 Do this quickly as you don’t want to lose too much steam.
 Replace the cover and let the rice continue to steam for about 10 minutes more.